MkDay/Post-Collection/prevent-default-vs-return-false.md

 ### 1. With events that couldn't be canceled

-For example, if you suppose to prevent the user from typing in an input field, unfortunately, you cannot use `.preventDefault()` with the `input` event since it is not cancelable.
+For example, if you suppose to prevent the user from typing in a text input field, unfortunately, you cannot use `.preventDefault()` with the `input` event since it is not cancelable.
 In other word `input` event is a read-only property.
 As an alternative, you can simply use,

 ```html